Britannia Collection

 The mintage figures have been released for the 2013-2016 issues but the subsequent mintage figures are unknown.

 The rarest of the lunar privy designs is the 2019 Pig.
-It's believed that a US pension company bought up the majority of these coins as an investment and very few have made it into the secondary market.
-If you are fortunate enough to see one for sale, they demand anywhere from £260 - £300!
+It’s believed that a US pension company bought up the majority of these coins as an investment and very few have made it into the secondary market.

 Beyond this, the 2018 Dog privy appears to be the second most elusive, often selling upwards of £50 per coin.